Greener Choice Score - Green Furniture in Redwood City

 - California: vendors that manufacture and finish in California use less fuel to ship furniture to our stores.
 Purchasing furniture made in California supports our state economy.
 California also has the strictest standards in waste and in use of low VOC glue and staining products.
 So, by law, they are using greener manufacturing techniques.
 Stuart David manufactures near Modesto, Silver Eagle is located in Sacramento and Oak Design, JC Bookcases and Skog manufacture in southern California.

 - US & Canada: vendors that manufacture and finish in the US and Canada typically source lumber from North America.
-To name just a few, Rocky Butte is located in Oregon, Island Woodwork and Aries is located in Washington, Aspenhome and Legends are in Arizona, Borkholder is in Indiana, Simply Amish is in Illoinois, Arthur W. Brown is in New York.
+To name just a few, Island Woodwork and Aries are located in Washington, Legends is manufactured in Arizona, Borkholder is in Indiana, Simply Amish is in Illoinois, Arthur W. Brown is in New York.
 Craftmaster is located in North Carolina.
-Our Canadian suppliers are Mako, Dinec and Dutailier.
+Our Canadian suppliers are Mako, and Dutailier.

 - Import: We do choose to source some furniture that is imported when there is not a domestic supplier that manufactures a similar product or price point.
 The furniture we choose to stock typically comes from Malaysia, China, Mexico or Vietnam.
-Some of our import supplies are Whittier Wood Products, Universal Furniture, Sunny Designs, Kathy Ireland by Martin and GS Furniture.
+Some of our import supplies are Whittier Wood Products, Universal Furniture, Sunny Designs, and GS Furniture.

 Type of finish: